What is measles?

 Anyone who has not been vaccinated for measles (MMR) or who has not had a confirmed case of measles can get measles.
-People born prior to 1956 likely have had measles.
 If exposed, approximately 90% of people who have not been vaccinated or previously had measles will develop the disease.

 What are the symptoms of measles?